 }

-function connects to the
+The eval_cps_bi_eval function connects to the

-module and provides the fundamental function
+fundamental.c module and provides the fundamental function

-called eval
+called eval.

 VALUE eval_cps_bi_eval(VALUE exp) {